Spring Programs

 Tufts Medical Center

 The elective is currently structured for Block 10 (four weeks).
-Students list their interests and our Panamanian counterparts schedule them into available rotations in University of Panama-associated hospitals.
-There is also the possibility of doing two 2-week blocks to fill the four weeks.
+Students list their interests and Panamanian coordinators schedule them into available rotations in University of Panama-associated hospitals.
+The possibilities include all medical specialties, and students planning careers in a medical specialty are encouraged to apply.
+There is also the possibility of doing two 2-week blocks with different rotations to fill the four weeks.
 Students work alongside other students, interns, and residents under the supervision of members of the physician staff in a manner analogous to what one might find here in Boston.
 The rotations are focused on hospital-based medicine, though out-patient experiences can also be arranged.
 Student presence is typically expected from 7am- 3pm, Monday-Friday; there is no on-call duty or weekend obligation.

 Spanish language skills are important.
 Because of the long Canal Zone presence of the United States, and the general cosmopolitan nature of Panama City, many health care professionals do speak some English.
 But proficiency in Spanish is essential to benefit from this elective.